whutch/cwmud/README.md

 Atria MUD Server
 ================

 Atria is a pure-Python MUD server designed with modularity and ease of development in mind.
-It was originally created as an exercise, as I had always wanted to write a MUD from scratch, and as such does not make use of many third-party libraries (just [miniboa][miniboa-py3] for Telnet protocol handling and [redis-py] for inter-process messaging, neither of which are wheels that I wanted to reinvent).
+It was originally created as an exercise, as I had always wanted to write a MUD from scratch, and as such does not make use of many third-party libraries (just [miniboa][miniboa-py3] for Telnet protocol handling, [redis-py] for inter-process messaging, and [passlib]/[py-bcrypt] for password hashing; none of which are wheels that I wanted to reinvent).

 Installation